 For Sauce:

 Add 3-4 T butter to pan.
 Saute the onions and garlic in the butter on low heat.
 Add wine and lemon juice.
 Simmer for about 5 minutes.
 Add the chicken to the sauce, cover and simmer for 5-10 minutes more or until fully cooked.
-Serve over rice.
+Serve over your favorite rice (I like brown basmati rice).
 Yummy!

 Notes: